 If you’ve previously earned college credits but didn’t graduate, you may consider returning to school online to finish your bachelor’s degree.
 The good news is that you have options, including degree completion programs and traditional four-year bachelor’s programs.

 However, there are a few factors to consider when deciding if completing a bachelor’s degree online is the right step for you.
-In addition to reviewing these factors, this article also discusses the nuts-and-bolts of transfer credits, program duration, and the pros and cons of online bachelor’s programs.
+Keep reading to learn more about how transfer credits work, program duration, and the pros and cons of online bachelor’s programs.

 Meanwhile, students with only a few college credits may find that a traditional four-year bachelor’s program is the best option.
 This can mean returning to the program you previously attended or transferring to a new college.
 A traditional four-year online program allows students to enroll at the level they were at in their previous degree program.